top of page

 What Skills to List on Your Chief of Staff Resume

-When you apply for a chief of staff job, hiring decision-makers will scan your resume for quick, clear signals that you’re the right fit.
-Your skills section is where you make it obvious.
+When you apply for a chief of staff job, hiring managers and executives are scanning for fast, clear signals that you’re the right fit until the very end of your resume.
+Your skills section is where you can make that obvious.
+(Or, accidentally make it harder for them to see your value.)

 Here are 30+ chief of staff skills for inspiration.